ABOUT THIS IMAGE

 Schedule: September 2018 — May 2019

-While our Third Fridays series of talks is held at the same time and in the same location each month, our Traveling Series does just that: travels.
-This series of talks and conversations take place in various communities throughout Albemarle and Charlottesville, a new location and a new speaker each month, September through May.
-Speakers will include author and historian Mary Lyons on the wave of Irish immigration to Virginia in the mid 19th century to build the railroad; architectural historian Richard Guy Wilson on the history and architecture of Thomas Jefferson’s Academical Village; local historian Phil James on the history of Crozet; historical archaeologist Steve Thompson on the history of the Carr/Greer home at the Ivy Creek Natural Area; and much more.
+While our Third Fridays series of talks is held at the same time and in the same location each month, our Traveling Community Series does just that: travels to various community locations throughout Central Virginia, with a new location and a new speaker each month, September through May.
+Speakers include author and historian Mary Lyons on the wave of Irish immigration to Virginia in the mid 19th century to build the railroad; architectural historian Richard Guy Wilson on the history and architecture of Thomas Jefferson’s Academical Village; local historian Phil James on the history of Crozet; historical archaeologist Steve Thompson on the history of the Carr/Greer home at the Ivy Creek Natural Area; and much more.
 All our public lectures include Powerpoint-style presentations with rarely seen historic images.
 All talks and and discussions are free and open to the public.
 Click the button below for a full schedule and all details.
 You can also check the Events Calendar.
 In most locations, seating will be limited so please plan to arrive a bit early.
 No reservations or tickets are required.